-Blinken arrives in Israel prior to meeting with Netanyahu
+Blinken reaffirms US commitment to Israel's security during joint press conference

 Biden faced an unusual amount of pressure from members of the progressive wing of the Democrat Party

+Blinken reiterated that Biden fully supports Israel's right to self-defense, and said that commitment is personal and "runs deep."

+Blinken said one of the other key elements of his trip to the region was to assist with humanitarian aid to the Palestinians.

-U.S. Secretary of State Antony Blinken arrived in Tel Aviv on Tuesday morning in Israel prior to a meeting with Israeli Prime Minister Benjamin Netanyahu in the wake of a deadly 11-day conflict between Israel and Hamas.
+He arrived in Tel Aviv on Tuesday morning prior to a meeting with Netanyahu in the wake of a deadly 11-day conflict between Israel and Hamas.

-Blinken was there to, in part, bolster the ceasefire agreement.
+Blinken hoped to bolster the ceasefire agreement.
 After the meeting with Netanyahu, the top U.S. diplomat is expected to tour Ramallah, Cairo and Amman.
 He also plans to meet with Palestinian Authority President Mahmoud Abbas.

-President Biden said in a statement that Blinken will "continue our administration’s efforts to rebuild ties to, and support for, the Palestinian people and their leaders, after years of neglect."
+Biden said in an earlier statement that Blinken will "continue our administration’s efforts to rebuild ties to, and support for, the Palestinian people and their leaders, after years of neglect."

 Blinken posted on Twitter prior to the high-profile visit that besides the ceasefire, "we were also focused on the road ahead, including steps we could take to build a better future for Israelis and Palestinians."